 A 2014 review suggests that the relationship between sleep disorders and testosterone is complex.
 Some sleep disruption may reduce testosterone, but it’s more likely that reduced testosterone is linked to other causes, such as obesity, that can also contribute to sleep apnea.
 In addition, the study says that men with sleep apnea can safely get testosterone treatment.

-Treat Sleep Apnea for Better Vigor
+Treat Sleep Apnea in Denver, CO

 While sleep apnea might not directly impact your testosterone level, it can mimic the symptoms of low testosterone.
 In fact, some people with sleep apnea are misdiagnosed with low testosterone.
 That’s because effects such as low energy, poor sexual function, and lack of sexual interest are associated with both conditions.
 Treating sleep apnea might not improve your testosterone levels.
 However, it might improve the symptoms you (or your doctor) think are related to low testosterone levels.